European Society of Cardiology: Education

 The ESC supports continuing medical training and development by offering a broad portfolio of needs-based education initiatives, including online and in-person courses as well as post-graduate programmes led by experts in cardiology.

 Grants to help offset education costs are offered by the association.

 Webinars

 Among the educational products produced by the ESC are interactive webinars that include case-based presentations, online assessments, and live discussions with key opinion leaders in cardiology.
 The society hosts an online platform for these presentations called ESC 365.

 Research

 Despite advances in cardiovascular medicine, cardiovascular disease (CVD) remains the world's biggest killer.
 The ESC collects cardiovascular data from across its 57 members countries through its 'Atlas of Cardiology' to better understand why and how CVD mortality can be reduced.

 This compendium underlines major healthcare gaps and inequalities and provides robust data for budget owners and decision-makers who can improve population health at a European level.

-The ESC operates a registry program supported by pharmaceutical industry sponsors.
-Previous sponsors include Bayer, Gedeon Richter and ResMed.
+The ESC operates a registry programme supported by pharmaceutical industry sponsors.